Enegnei/AppleVsFBI/AppleVsFBI.md

 The San Bernardino phone is said to be locked with a [PIN](https://en.wikipedia.org/wiki/Personal_identification_number).
 PINs, unlike passwords (which can be [alphanumeric](https://en.wikipedia.org/wiki/Alphanumeric) & longer), are numeric and usually very short (4-6 numbers allowed on average).
 Even if you had a PIN and a password of the same length, it would probably take more time to break the password with brute-force.

-Therefore, if the FBI uses this FBiOS, authenticated by Apple's software key, it will be able to run on Farook's phone and the PIN will be broken within 24 hours.
+Therefore, if the FBI uses this FBiOS, authenticated by Apple's software key/ digital signature, it will be able to run on Farook's phone and the PIN will be broken within 24 hours.

 The definition of a **backdoor** is *something which bypasses normal authentication*.
 What should be highlighted here is that Apple claims not to be able to, or at least not want to, access their customer's data.
 Apple customers have an expectation of **confidentiality** (the first information security principle), even from Apple itself.
 Apple claims it does not position itself as a party with access to encrypted communications on customer phones.
 If this is true, why is there a threat to encryption?

 If the FBI was compelling someone who *was* a party or key-holder to encrypted communications, *then* it would be more accurate to say that they are “breaking encryption” by taking advantage of a social engineering weakness which, at the present time, exists with the majority of encryption use.

 The problem here is that the 'encryption' *is already broken*.
 Quoting from what a "senior Apple executive" said to **Buzzfeed**, Apple's fear that they are being asked to "[create a sort of master key](https://web.archive.org/web/20160220223312/http://www.buzzfeed.com/johnpaczkowski/apple-terrorists-appleid-passcode-changed-in-government-cust?utm_term=.nvweoJwEO#.igPwBeOq6)" is misleading at best, because Apple is not being asked to *create* a key but rather *use the master key they already possess* in conjunction with a custom iOS that lacks two security features.
 Apple is being pursued because contrary to their commendable implimentation of 'strong encryption,' they retain the ability to backdoor their products, not only through to allowing the use of PINs but because they are a centralized point of failure in regards to building proprietary firmware & software.
+The [**Electronic Frontier Foundation**](https://www.eff.org/about) has published a few pieces on this case and offers only passing criticism of Apple on this point, even though they include passages like this:

+> **Would it be easy for Apple to sign the requested cracking software?** The answer any trained security engineer will give you is "it shouldn't be."

+> ...
+There are pros and cons to this approach, but Apple considers this signing key among the crown jewels of the entire company.
+There is no good revocation strategy if this key is leaked, since its corresponding verification key is hard-coded into hundreds of millions of devices around the world.

+It shouldn't be easy, but it's still possible.
+Disabling security features in so many devices also shouldn't be easy, but it's possible and, considering Apple's response, a very real problem.

 Taking all of this into consideration:
 + Is Apple being asked to "create" a "backdoor"?
 Unless you consider Apple creating a custom iOS, signed with their special software key, to be outside the bounds of 'normal' in terms of software authentication powers they *already* possessed, the answer is no. Remember that Apple could use this capability at any time, regardless of whether it's compelled or not.